-Registration Information: https://deploymentpsych.org/workshops capacity.
+Registration Information: https://deploymentpsych.org/training capacity.

-Registration Deadline: Registration will close on 28 November 2023 or when the event has reached questions or need to cancel your registration.
+Registration Deadline: Registration will close one week prior to the class start when the event has reached questions or need to cancel your registration.

 Cancellations/Questions: Please contact Katie Medina at katie.medina.ctr@usuhs.edu if you have any